rtcharity/resources.eahub.org/readme.md

 * run ```brew install hugo```
 * run ```hugo server -D```

-# Changing content using Netlify CMS
+# Changing content using Netlify CMS (for editors)
 * Go to https://elated-khorana-8fa445.netlify.com/admin/
 * Signup with email address and password
 * Follow link sent to your email.
 If it doesn't redirect to admin page, go to https://elated-khorana-8fa445.netlify.com/admin/ again